TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/7-configuring-the-plugin.rst

             \T3docs\StoreInventory\Controller\StoreInventoryController::class => '',
          ]
       );
-   })();
+     }
+   );

-The first line prevents a calling of the PHP code in this file outside of the TYPO3_MODE context This is a small security measure.
+The first line prevents a calling of the PHP code in this file outside of the TYPO3_MODE context.
+The php closure and anonymous function is used to encapsulate the code and its variables.
+These are a small security measures.
 The static method :php:`\TYPO3\CMS\Extbase\Utility\ExtensionUtility::configurePlugin()` is used to configure the plugin for use in TYPO3.
 The first parameter denotes the extension key in UpperCamelCase (ExtensionKey).